darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : This information field displays the actual image width and height (given with the selected units) on the paper.

 scale factor
 : This information field displays the scaling of the image to fit on the paper.
-If this value is less than 1 the image is down-scaled otherwise it is up-scaled.
+If this value is less than 1 the image is down-scaled, otherwise it is up-scaled.
 This is an important factor to watch -- a value that is too large (up-scale) may result in a low quality print.
 The corresponding dpi (dots per inch) is also displayed.

 alignment
 : Select the alignment of the image on the paper.